menachem7/to-do-app/README.md

 # To Do App

-A web application enabling someone to add, complete and clear daily tasks
+A web application enabling a user to add, complete and clear daily tasks.

+This app utilizes Google Material Design Lite